return ✕︎

 While meetings have a variety of goals and structures, perhaps the most common type is an attempt to share a variety of perspectives on a common project to achieve alignment and assignment of responsibilities.
 Such meetings are closely connected to the deliberative conversations we highlighted in our chapter on Augmented Deliberation.
 An important reason why, despite the rise of asynchronous communication via services like Slack, Teams and Trello, synchronous meetings remain so prevalent is that asynchronous dialogs often suffer from the same lack of thoughtful time and attention management that are necessary to make synchronous meetings successful.
 Approaches like Polis, Remesh, All Our Ideas and their increasingly sophisticated LLM-based extensions promise to significantly improve this, making it increasingly possible to have respectful, inclusive and informative asynchronous conversations that include many more stakeholders.

 ⿻ practices and tools can also enable more open and inclusive conversations about the biggest issues facing the organization.
 Today, the responsibility for setting direction is typically limited to the top of the pyramid.
 This simplifies strategy development, but at the cost of resilience and creativity: if a handful of executives are unwilling to adapt and learn, the whole organization stalls.
 And even if executives were all exceptional visionaries, their combined intellect is unlikely to suffice for the task at hand.
 What is instead required is a process that harnesses the ingenuity of everyone who has a stake in the organization’s success, as highlighted by W. Edwards Deming's work on Total Quality Management.[19]
 Imagine an open conversation that generates tens of thousands of insights and ideas (for instance around customers' needs or emerging trends) and uses collective intelligence to combine, prioritize, and ultimately distill them into a common point of view about what lies ahead.
 What are the big opportunities that can redefine who we are?
-What are the biggest challenges we need to tackle head on?
+What are the biggest challenges we need to tackle head-on?
 What aspiration truly reflects our common purpose?
 By opening the conversation to new voices, encouraging unorthodox thinking, and fostering horizontal dialogue, it's possible to transform a top-down ritual into an exciting, participative quest to define a shared future.

 Beyond office politics, national politics are also increasingly entering and dividing workplaces, leading some executives to take extreme measures such as banning political discussions at work.[20]
 A potential alternative to such stringent restrictions, which may suppress but not resolve tensions and undermine employee morale, might be to build channels such as the above to allow thoughtful and inclusive discussions of social issues, especially those relevant to corporate policies, to take place respectfully and at scale.
 Overall, these technologies promise to make workplaces more efficient, engaging, consensual and harmonious, providing the tools to help achieve the cultural goals many executives strive for.